 If the PDU Session To Notify List IE is included in the DL DATA NOTIFICATION message, the gNB-CU-CP shall, if supported, either map the flow(s) included in PDU Session To Notify List IE to the existing DRB or establish a new DRB for the flow(s).

+If the Non SDT Data Arrival Indication IE is included in the DL DATA NOTIFICATION message, the gNB-CU-CP shall, if supported, act as specified in TS 38.401 [2].

 -------------Next Change-----------